chaoss/website/CHAOSScon/2022EU/cfp.md

 ## Submit a Proposal

 This conference is about open source metrics.
-If you are interested in speaking at CHAOSScon North America on Thursday, September 30, please read through the rest of this page to understand the types of talks that are appropriate for this conference, and then **[submit your proposal][submit].**
+If you are interested in speaking at CHAOSScon EU, please read through the rest of this page to understand the types of talks that are appropriate for this conference, and then **[submit your proposal][submit].** Please note: We use Google Forms to manage our CfP Submissions.
+If you are unable to access Google Forms, please reach out to Elizabeth Barron (elizabeth@chaoss.community).

 ## Dates to Remember:
-* CFP Opens: Monday, June 21, 2021
+* CFP Opens: Monday, April 11, 2022
-* CFP Closes: Friday August 13, 2021
+* CFP Closes: Monday, May 30, 2022
-* CFP Notifications: Friday, August 27, 2021
+* CFP Notifications: Thursday, June 23, 2022
-* Schedule Announcement: Friday, September 10, 2021
+* Schedule Announcement: Thursday, July 7, 2022
-* Slide Due Date: Friday, September 24, 2021
+* Slide Due Date: Tuesday, September 6, 2022
-* Event Date: Thursday, September 30, 2021
+* Event Date: September 13-15, 2022

 ## Suggested Topics